-In the centre and facing viewers is the Ottawa Chief Hassaki; in the left foreground stand two Iroquois ambassadors; next to them stands Onanguicié, the Potawatomi chief; to his right stands Louis Franquelin, the royal hydrographer of Québec; in the right foreground stands a chief from the Great Lakes; and in the right background is Governor Callière of France.
+In the centre and facing viewers is the Ottawa Chief Hassaki alongside two Iroquois ambassadors in the left foreground, beside Onanguicié, the Potawatomi chief, and Louis Franquelin, the royal hydrographer of Québec.
+In the right foreground stands a chief from the Great Lakes and in the right background is Governor Callière.

 Printed by Ashton Potter on Tullis Russell coated paper using six-colour lithography, the stamps have general tagging along each side.